privacyguides/privacyguides.org/docs/basics/common-goals.en.md

 <span class="pg-teal" title="Protects your data from being readable by your service provider">:material-server-network: Service Providers</span>

 We live in a world where almost everything is connected to the internet.
-Our "private" messages, emails, social interactions are typilically stored on a server somewhere.
+Our "private" messages, emails, social interactions are typically stored on a server somewhere.
 Generally, when you send someone a message, that message is then stored on a server, and when your friend wants to read the message, the server will show it to them.

 The obvious problem with this is that the service provider (or a hacker who has compromised the server) can look into your "private" conversations whenever and however they want to do it, without you ever knowing.
 This applies to many common services like Discord, Telegram, SMS messages, and so on.